azmifauzan/aspri/README.md

 ## Google OAuth Setup

+**Important Security Note**: Never commit your Google OAuth credentials to the repository.
+These should be stored in `.env` files which are ignored by git.
+See [Environment Variables Setup](docs/ENVIRONMENT_VARIABLES.md) for more details.

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select existing one
 3. Enable Google+ API